woocommerce/woocommerce-rest-api-docs/source/includes/v2/_orders.md

 ```

 <aside class="notice">
-View the [Order Notes Properties](#order-notes-properties) for more details on this response.
+	View the <a href="#order-notes-properties">Order Notes Properties</a> for more details on this response.
 </aside>

 ## View List Of Notes From An Order ##